The best cheap laptops of 2024: Performance and reliability on a budget

 ASUS Vivobook 16 M1603QA LaptopAmazon/ASUS

-Coming in over the £500 threshold, the ASUS Vivobook 16 has a terrific 16GB of RAM and 512GB of SSD storage.
-The Vivobook 16's CPU is a Ryzen 5-5600H is a super-solid inclusion at this price point.
+Coming in at over £600, the ASUS Vivobook 16 has a terrific 16GB of RAM and 512GB of SSD storage.
+The CPU is a Ryzen 5-5600H, a super-solid inclusion at this price point.
 These are powerful specifications that will have many programs running smoothly.

-The Vivobook 16's 16-inch FHD+ display, in tandem with the AMD Radeon graphics capability, also gives this some decent graphics capabilities.
-Most laptops in this bracket or cheaper don't have a GPU capable of great gaming - this one does.
-That means that the Vivobook 16's noteworthy hardware makes it an exceptional laptop for less than £1,000 too.
+There are also some decent graphic capabilities here with with the 16-inch FHD+ display combining with an AMD Radeon graphics coprocessor.
+Most laptops in this bracket or cheaper don't have a GPU capable of great gaming – this one does.
+That's exceptional hardware for less than £1,000.

 Pros